-Seasons change.
-Here's the prime time for your job search.
+Seasons change - here's the prime time for your job search

-Just as business profits rise and fall in predictable cycles throughout the year, hiring is also cyclical: Some months, the market may be flush with new job postings, whereas other months, you may find very few openings.
+Just as business profits rise and fall in predictable cycles throughout the year, hiring is also cyclical: some months, the market may be flush with new job postings, whereas other months, you may find very few opportunities.
 Thus, the season in which you look for a job has a huge influence on your chances of scoring a gig.
 Here's the breakdown of the best (and worst) months to look for a job.

 If you're looking to score a new role, these two months are prime time.
 Jobs website Indeed found that 9.4 per cent of yearly job postings are made in January, in comparison to 7.2 per cent in December.
 February came in second place.

 Hiring typically stays strong in the spring.
 In March, applicants benefit from the same first-quarter bump in hiring that January and February bring.
 By May, you're likely to hit the pre-summer rush.
-As HR managers are planning their summer holidays, they need to fill roles before the office slows down during the summer.
-Even the most meticulous of HR departments may speed up their reviews of applications at this time to make sure that roles are filled before employees disperse for holidays.
+As HR managers are planning their holidays, they need to fill roles before the office slows down during the summer.
+Even the most meticulous of HR departments may speed up their reviews of applications at this time, to make sure that roles are filled before employees disperse for holidays.

-Some industries pick up their pre-summer hiring for other reasons ‒ in sectors like construction, agriculture, hospitality and tourism, hiring swells during this time because of the need to quickly fill these upcoming, seasonally dependent roles.
+Some industries pick up their pre-summer hiring for other reasons ‒ in sectors like construction, agriculture, hospitality, and tourism, hiring swells during this time because of the need to quickly fill these upcoming, seasonally-dependent roles.

 Summer is typically a low point for hiring.
-Employees are dispersed on holidays, making it harder to coordinate hiring new team members.
+Employees are away on holidays, making it harder to coordinate hiring new team members.
 In addition, HR managers have often maxed out on their hiring budgets by the time summer rolls around.
 The roles that are going to be posted around this time will likely be entry-level and minimum wage positions.
 This is beneficial for recent graduates looking for their first job, but for more experienced hires, there may be fewer options available.

 With a change in the leaves comes a refreshed attitude towards hiring.
 As HR managers sit back down to their desks after a busy summer, recruiting new talent is again pushed towards the top of the agenda.
 Employees are recharged and motivated after the summer, making for a clearer and more efficient hiring process.
-In addition, industries like retail and e-commerce often start hiring at this point to prepare for the holiday rush.
+In addition, industries like retail and e-commerce often start hiring at this point to prepare for the Christmas holiday rush.